At first sight, the ancient virtue of humility is not a particularly appealing one.

 Available on Amazon.

-The Routledge Handbook of Philosophy of Humility, edited by Mark Alfano, Michael P. Lynch, and Alessandra Tanesini (London: Routledge, 2020), presents a comprehensive overview of the philosophy of humility.
+The Routledge Handbook of Philosophy of Humility, edited by Mark Alfano, Michael P. Lynch, and Alessandra Tanesini (2020), presents a comprehensive overview of the philosophy of humility.

-It covers theories and the ethics and politics of humility, as well as humility in religious thought and the psychology of humility.
+It covers theories, ethics, psychology, and politics of humility, as well as humility in religious thought.

 Available on Amazon.